LennartHennigs/ESPRotary/README.md

 - For the class to work, you need to call the `loop()` member function in your sketch's `loop()` function.
 - See the examples for more details.

+### IDs for Encoder Instances

+- Each enocder instance gets a unique (auto incremented) ID upon creation.
+- You can get a encoders' ID via `getID()`.
+- Alternatively, you can use `setID(int newID)` to set a new one.
+But then you need to make sure that they are unique.

 ## Notes